Rotational Mechanical Converter (TL)

 Main

-Parameters defines the direction of rotation of the shaft R relative to the housing C depending on the change of the internal volume of the inverter.
+The parameter determines the direction of rotation of the shaft R relative to the housing C depending on the change in the internal volume of the converter.

 -

-`Pressure at A causes positive rotation of R relative to C' - an increase in fluid volume causes positive rotation of port R relative to port C.
+Pressure at A causes positive rotation of R relative to C— an increase in the volume of liquid leads to a positive rotation of port R relative to port C. -

-`Pressure at A causes negative rotation of R relative to C' - an increase in fluid volume causes negative rotation of port R relative to port C.
+Pressure at A causes negative rotation of R relative to C— an increase in the volume of liquid leads to a negative rotation of port R relative to port C.

-Initial interface rotation - initial offset of port R relative to port C
+Initial interface rotation – the initial offset of port R relative to port C

-corresponds to the initial fluid volume equal to Dead volume .
+Meaning 0 corresponds to the initial volume of the liquid equal to Dead volume .

 Dependencies